 A share buyback is when a company buys back their own shares on-market.
-These shares are held as treasury stock and are available to be reissued to the market via the company’s dividend reinvestment plan or to pay performance fees to the Manager.
+These shares are held as treasury stock and are available to be reissued to the market via the company’s dividend reinvestment plan.

 In return for the performance of its duties as Manager, Fisher Funds is entitled to be paid:

 Kingfish shares are listed on the NZX Main Board and trade under ticker code "KFL".
 At times you can also choose to invest in Kingfish by buying Kingfish warrants.
 There are currently no warrants on issue.